THExFATTOMCAT/CppPathtracerRewrite/README.md

 The goal of this project is to rewrite and improve an older project CppPathtracer.
 It's therefore attempted to: 1.
 Speedup vectorcalculations 2.
 Improve overall rendering performance 3.
 Develop a proper random distribution interface

 # Code
-The commenting of the code is sometimes a bit spare and redundant code might be ramaining from debugging or similar.
+The commenting of the code is sometimes a bit spare and redundant code might be remaining from debugging or similar.
 Fileorganisation and Projectstructure are at some point non-standard/non-practical.
 I will start fixing these issues.